jpcrowther-cloud/midi-command-studio-docs/SUPPORT.md

 Do not post license keys, purchase details, private account information, or sensitive logs in public GitHub issues.

-## Documentation Issues

-This repository can be used for public documentation issues, such as:

-- Broken links
-- Incorrect documentation
-- Missing release-note details
-- Screenshot or GIF updates
-- Verified external resource updates

 ## Reporting Application Problems

 When reporting an application issue through the contact page or public issue tracker, include: